 Directed by George Romero Written by Stephen King

-Father’s Day: Shot straight inside a story about Aunt Bedelia.
-A legend of her having returned every year to the Grantham’s mansion where she would have dinner on the anniversary on her father’s death.
+Father’s Day: A story about Aunt Bedelia and the legend of her having returned every year to the Grantham’s mansion where she would have dinner on the anniversary on her father’s death.
 The story, told by Sylvia Grantham, (Carrie Nye) went that her father had been terrible jealous and in turn killed Bedelia’s lover.
 Sending her over the edge and bashing his head in with a marble ashtray.
 As Bedelia arrives and heads towards his grave to mourn, she begins having flashbacks that rip through the scenes, giving the comic feel with animation thrown in for effect.
 Taken back to that Father’s day, she kneels at his grave and begins letting him know how she truly felt about what had happened.
 Given a hand into getting in the same grave by her very upset father who still wanted the cake he never received the night of his death.
 Hank Blaine (Ed Harris) ventures out to check up on the aunt when he soon falls victim to Nathan Grantham (Jon Lormer) and makes his way to the house.
 Once inside he does away with Sylvia, serving her head on a platter, finally able to enjoy his cake. *maniacal laugh* That’ll have to be done at the end of every one mind you.

 The Lonesome Death of Jordy Verrill: This one stars Stephen King as yup, Jordy Verrill.
 A pretty crazed and ragged farmer who has a meteor crash into his yard.
 Getting the idea of selling it to the university for no less than 200 dollars.
 Throwing water atop so as to cool it off, which splits it in half and he dumps out its remains, taking it inside to look at it in the morning.
 That night he witnesses first hand what messing with it could bring.
 His house, body, entire dwelling is consumed by turning into a type of Grinch like material as his father appears to him, asking him not to go into the tub as planning.
 Giving in to the itchy material surrounding him, he falls into the bath as the next day brings a completely transformed Jordy pleading with God to let his luck be in, just that one time.
 Placing a shotgun to his head and pulling the trigger.
 A local news station begins stating how the sudden events had triggered a forecast of moderating temperatures and lots of rain.
 Bad news seeing as how it was the trigger of this expanding disease that was going to begin to spread everywhere. *maniacal laugh*